Welcome to the second installment of this special Kensa technical blog.

-In this post, our in-house technical experts Darren and Alison tackle some of the common questions from installers about why and how buffer tanks should be used with ground source heat pump systems.
-They offer advice on how to size buffer tanks and where to site them in relation to the rest of the system.
+In this post, our in-house technical expert Darren tackles some of the common questions from installers about why and how buffer tanks should be used with ground source heat pump systems.
+Darren offers advice on how to size buffer tanks and where to site them in relation to the rest of the system.

-Meet our technical experts:
+Meet our technical expert: